Drop your bank statement PDF below and get your CSV file in seconds

 Pricing is based on the number of PDF pages processed per month, regardless of how many transactions each page contains.

-After some Googling, I found several companies offering bank statement conversion and decided to try the top search results.
-I figured I would find the best one and recommend it to Sergio.
+I'm always looking for a problem to solve.
+After personally witnessing the pain of being unable to easily import transaction data from bank statement PDFs into a spreadsheet application, I decided to search for existing solutions.
+After some Googling, I found several companies offering bank statement conversion and decided to test the top search results.
 I quickly noticed something interesting: two of the top results appeared to be the same company operating under different domain names.
-I also noticed that the services generally appeared to fall into two categories — those using generative AI, and those using traditional table-extraction techniques.
+I also noticed that the services generally fell into two categories — those using generative AI and those using traditional table-extraction techniques.

-I couldn't in good conscience recommend any of these tools to my friend, so I decided to create the converter myself.
-Sergio had helped me find work during a difficult time in 2020, and I was happy to return the favor.
+I couldn't in good conscience recommend any of these tools to anyone, so I decided to create a converter myself.

 My name is Jonas.
 I'm a software developer based in Florida.
 I built and maintain TheStatementFox.com entirely on my own, which means when you contact support, you're talking directly to the person who wrote the code.